 Some easily accessible little nooks ooze with cultural flavor in Los Cabos.
 Marina del Rey is where you’ll want to get your nautical groove on at some point, sailing out into a picturesque Sea of Cortez sunset in San Lucas.
 And if you want a bit more cultural flavor, try the other Cabo.

 I knew it would be a quick ride to the recently revitalized downtown San José del Cabo from Le Blanc Spa & Resort.
 There may have been a shuttle option via the concierge, but Liz and I were on our own (un)schedule.
-So we went rogue on a journey to the old town to find an array of artisan galleries, food joints, and historical sites.
-Twenty minutes from Le Blanc in San Lucas, our cab dropped us at Plaza Mijares, to wander ahead of all the tourists.
+So we went rogue on a journey to the old town to discover an array of artisan galleries, food joints, and historical sites.
+Twenty minutes from Le Blanc in San Lucas, our cab dropped us at Plaza Mijares, to wander ahead of all the tourists on our heels.

 Exploring the Art District